isc-konstanz/sparcs/README.md

+## TH-E Survey

-This repository provides a set of python functions and scripts to forecast the energy yield of photovoltaic system.
+This repository provides a set of python functions and scripts to evaluate and generate surveys for energy systems.

-It utilizes the independent [pvlib](https://github.com/pvlib/pvlib-python) toolbox, originally developed in MATLAB at Sandia National Laboratories, and can be found on GitHub.
+It utilizes the independent pvlib toolbox, originally developed in MATLAB at Sandia National Laboratories, and can be found on GitHub "https://github.com/pvlib/pvlib-python".

+More detailed information and specifics about how to use the package will be added here in the future.

 ## Contact